Cyber risks are an increasingly important consideration for Minnesota cities. LMCIT covers members’ cyber and other computer-related risks, including:

 Auto coverage

 LMCIT’s auto physical damage coverage responds to auto damages caused by a computer virus or hacking attack.
-For renewals effective Nov.
-15, 2021, and after, there is an exclusion in the auto physical damage coverage for loss caused by unauthorized intrusive codes of programming, such as computer viruses or hacking.
+There is an exclusion for loss caused by unauthorized intrusive codes of programming, such as computer viruses or hacking.
 However, there is an exception for damage resulting from a collision caused by the disablement or commandeering of steering, braking or other vehicle controls.

 Additional resources

-The League offers additional resources to help cities with computer-related risks.
+The League offers additional resources to help members with computer-related risks.

 - View the discussion on Computer and Network Loss Control